The Multi-Language Problem

 The Big Picture

-Once the sidecar idea clicks, the rest of the model becomes easier to follow.
-One process owns the agent logic.
+Here is how the two halves sit side by side.
+One process owns the logic.
 The other owns the infrastructure.Why Two Processes?

-Because the alternative is worse.
-Option A: Rewrite the Bindu Core in every language.
-DID, auth, x402, scheduler, storage, A2A protocol in TypeScript, then Kotlin, then Rust.
+This is a fair question, so let’s address it directly.
+Because the alternatives are worse.
+Option A: Rewrite the core in every language.
+DID, auth, x402, scheduler, storage, A2A in TypeScript, then Kotlin, then Python, then whatever comes next.
 Every bug gets fixed multiple times.
-Option B: Keep one core, connect to it over a wire, and let thin SDKs translate between the developer and the core.
+Option B: Keep one core, put a clean wire protocol in front of it, and let thin SDKs translate between the developer and that core.
 Bindu chooses Option B. The sidecar is the boundary, and gRPC is the wire.What Actually Happens

-It sends the config, skills, and callback address to the core.
-The core runs the fullbindufy pipeline and starts an A2A HTTP server.
+It sends config, skills, and a callback address to the core.
+The core runs the full

 | Method | What it does |